Last Updated on March 7, 2026 by George Pavlopoulos

 You can check the opening times and admission fees for Mycenae here.
 To check if there’s a play at the ancient theater of Epidaurus, click here.

-If you want to stay one night and not squeeze everything in a day tour, you should only consider Nafplio an option.
-This beautiful town has loads of accommodation options, and it’s a great place to spend a night.
+If you want to stay one night instead of squeezing everything into a day tour, consider Nafplio.
+This beautiful town offers a wide range of accommodation options, making it a great place to stay.
 You can see your accommodation options in Nafplio here.
-From my side, I can highly recommend two accommodations in Naflpio, the Hotel Aetoma, and the Leone Guest House.

 If you don’t want to drive, some tour operators also offer day trips to the area.
 Both tours I’m adding here start from Athens and return late in the evening.
 So, here is the day trip to Mycenae and Epidaurus, and here is the second one, including Nafplio.